-Read and write access to the registers may be restricted, depending on the register in question, the source and direction of access, and the current state of the device.
-Each register can be classified into one or more access types.
-When more than one type applies, the most restrictive condition that applies at that time is used.
+Read and write access to the register map may be restricted based on the register in question, the source and direction of access, and the current state of the device.
+Each register can be classified as one or more access types.
+When more than one type applies, the most restrictive condition that applies at the moment is used.

-When access is denied to a register, all attempts to read the register return a 0 byte, and all attempts to write to the register are ignored.
+Whenever access is denied to a register, all attempts to read the register return a 0 byte, and all attempts to write to the register are ignored.
 Access to nonexistent registers is handled in the same way as for a denied register.